Products made of threatened African wildlife sold at US expo

 The hidden camera footage was released Friday by the Humane Society of the United States.
 Both federal and state laws restrict the commercial sale of hides from African elephants, which are protected under the Endangered Species Act.

+Nevada’s chief game warden confirmed to The Associated Press on Friday that an investigation is under way to determine if state law was violated.

-Safari Club spokeswoman Rachel Harris did not respond Friday to a phone message seeking comment.
-The group also didn’t respond to emailed questions about what steps it takes to ensure exhibitors at its events are following the law.
+Safari Club spokesman Steve Comus said Friday the group was also conducting an internal investigation after what he described as allegations based on “what appears to be an unauthorized visit” by the Humane Society.
+The group didn’t respond to written questions from the AP about what steps it takes to ensure exhibitors at its events are following the law.

-The club denied a request earlier this month from The Associated Press for a media credential to attend its annual conference, billed as the nation’s premier big-game hunting show.
+The club denied a request earlier this month from the AP for a media credential to attend its annual conference, billed as the nation’s premier big-game hunting show.

 “This hunters’ heaven has everything the mind can dream of and occupies more than 650,000 square feet of exhibit space,” the group’s web site boasts.
 “Six continents are under one roof where SCI members come to book hunts, rendezvous with old friends and shop for the latest guns and hunting equipment.”